magento/knowledge-base/src/troubleshooting/general/troubleshoot-performance-using-new-relic-on-magento-commerce.md

 <li>Sort by Most time consuming.</li>
 <li>Review TOP queries.
 Note:<code>UDPATE</code>or<code>INSERT</code>queries are the most CPU consuming queries.</li>
 <li>Switch to Throughput from Sort By selector and look for processes that have caused the database throughput to drop down.</li>
-<li>If you need to investigate further consider examining third-party services.</li>
+<li>If you need to investigate further, consider examining third-party services.</li>
 </ol>
 <p>Third-party services:</p>
 <ol>